junxit/us-congress-bills-113/metadata.md

 - 2013-01-15 — Introduced in House
 - 2013-01-15 — Introduced in House
 - 2013-01-15 — Referred to the House Committee on Natural Resources.
+- 2013-01-31 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-03-20 — Committee Consideration and Mark-up Session Held.
+- 2013-03-20 — Ordered to be Reported by Unanimous Consent.
+- 2013-03-20 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2013-04-09 — Placed on the Union Calendar, Calendar No. 14.
+- 2013-04-09 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-26.
+- 2013-04-09 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-26.